======================================================================

 amounts not greater than 40 mg/day per kg of body mass.
 Most aluminium

-that enters the bloodstream, will be excreted via urine; nevertheless
+bloodstream will be excreted via urine.

 Effects